 With less than two minutes remaining in the fourth quarter, in one of best college football games you will watch all season, West Virginia junior running back Martell Pettaway took the handoff, found a nice hole, and plunged forward for seven yards.
-It definitely wasn’t the biggest play of the drive, but it certainly turned out to be the most obscure.
+It definitely wasn’t the biggest play of the drive against the Texas Longhorns, but it certainly turned out to be the most obscure.

 In an attempt to push the pile, WVU sophomore left guard Josh Sills fell forward.
 It just so happened that his helmet hit Texas freshman Anthony Cook’s foot so perfectly that the defensive back’s cleat got stuck.

-No, seriously, in a heated game, this actually happened.
+Seriously, in a heated Big 12 game, this actually happened.

 The full play starts at the 2:32:55 mark here, too:

 Have you ever seen anything like it?
 That a defender’s cleat would just get lodged in an offensive lineman’s face mask?